-I’ve been wanting to experiment more with gluten free recipes since I have a few friends that eat gluten free and I am wanting to shy more away from it myself.
-These cookies are a result of that desire, and although they were kind of an experiment, they turned out so good I simply could not stop eating them (as in “6 cookies in one day” kind of good).
+I’ve been wanting to experiment more with gluten-free recipes since I have a few friends that eat gluten-free, and I am wanting to shy more away from it myself.
+These cookies are a result of that desire, and although they were kind of an experiment, they turned out so good I simply could not stop eating them (as in “6 cookies in 1 day” kind of good).

 What you need to know about this recipe:

--It requires just one bowl and about 30 minutes
+-It requires just 1 bowl and about 30 minutes

 -It’s makes the perfect take-along breakfast or snack

 Yeah, ridiculously tasty.

 I loved that these cookies were delicious right out of the oven and seemed to become even more delicious after they’d cooled.
 They became a bit more soft and banana bread-like.
 Even John had a few, and he’s not much into health food hippie cookies.
 Success!

 - 2 flax eggs (2 Tbsp flaxseed + 5 Tbsp water)

 - 1/2 cup natural, salted peanut butter (crunchy or smooth)